 “In Passage to Israel, Karen Lehrman Bloch has captured the many sides of this incredible land and people.
 The photography here gives you a heightened glimpse into the depth and diversity of a land that speaks to the modern and the mystical.”
 Matisyahu

 "Passage to Israel is an ethereal, upliftingly soulful work of art....
 Each picture in Passage to Israel is a delight and a surprise.”
 Lori Lowenthal Marcus, The Jewish Press

-Karen Lehrman Bloch is a cultural critic, a curator, and the author of The Inspired Home: Interiors of Deep Beauty (Introduction by Donna Karan; Harper Design, 2013), La Formentera: The Woodland Refuge of Juan Montoya (Monacelli, 2012), and The Lipstick Proviso: Women, Sex & Power in the Real World (Doubleday, 1995).
+Karen Lehrman Bloch is a cultural critic, a curator, and a columnist at the Jewish Journal.
+She is the author of The Inspired Home: Interiors of Deep Beauty (Introduction by Donna Karan; Harper Design, 2013), La Formentera: The Woodland Refuge of Juan Montoya (Monacelli, 2012), and The Lipstick Proviso: Women, Sex & Power in the Real World (Doubleday, 1995).
 Her essays and commentary have been featured in media such as The Wall Street Journal, The Washington Post, The New York Times, The New Republic, Tablet, Slate, and Metropolis.

 Chloé Simone Valdary, a former Tikvah Fellow at The Wall Street Journal, is the Director of Partnerships and Outreach at Jerusalem U. In 2016 she completed a fellowship under the auspices of Pulitzer Prize-winning author Bret Stephens at The Wall Street Journal.
 In 2013, she was named as one of the top 100 people positively affecting Jewish life in the Algemeiner.
 Her work as a Zionist thinker and human rights activist has been featured on Huffington Post Live, Israel Hayom, The Jerusalem Post, and The Daily Beast, among others.